wdolek/w4k-either/README.md

 ## Code generator

+:warning: Code generator, despite targeting `netstandard2.0`, requires project to use at least `net6.0` (due to features used in generated code).

 The `W4k.Either.CodeGeneration` package enables you to generate your own types with custom logic.
 It generates types in two ways:

 ### Generic type